-Alice McDermott's new novel, After This, is a vivid portrait of the twentieth century and evokes the social, political, and spiritual upheavals of its time through the experiences of a working-class couple, John and Mary Keane, their four children, and the changes radiating through their Catholic community on Long Island.
+Alice McDermott's powerful novel is a vivid portrait of an American family in the middle decades of the twentieth century.
+Witty, compassionate, and wry, it captures the social, political, and spiritual upheavals of those decades through the experiences of a middle-class couple, their four children, and the changing worlds in which they live.

 While Michael and Annie Keane taste the alternately intoxicating and bitter first fruits of the sexual revolution, their older, more tentative brother, Jacob, lags behind, until he finds himself on the way to Vietnam.
 Meanwhile, Clare, the youngest child of their aging parents, seeks to maintain an almost saintly innocence.
 After This, alive with the passions and tragedies of a determining era in our history, portrays the clash of traditional, faith-bound life and modern freedom, while also capturing, with McDermott's inimitable understanding and grace, the joy, sorrow, anger, and love that underpin, and undermine, what it is to be a family.

 Excerpted from After This by Alice McDermott.
 Copyright © 2006 by Alice McDermott.
 Published in September 2006 by Farrar, Straus and Giroux, LLC.
 All rights reserved.

 Leaving the church, she felt the wind rise,...

 Listen to an Excerpt from the AudiobookDownload MP3

 Listen to this audiobook excerpt from Alice McDermott's novel After This, narrated by Martha Plimpton.
 This powerful novel wittily captures the social, political and spiritual upheavals of the mid-twentieth century through the story of a family, and the changing world in which they live.
 While Michael and Annie Keane taste the alternately intoxicating and bitter first fruits of the sexual revolution, their older, more tentative brother lags behind, until he finds himself on the way to Vietnam.Share This